Title: Executive Director and Music Business Instructor

 Education: Mansfield University, BA in Music Merchandising

 “I am blessed to be working with this group of musicians and teachers.
-The talent, drive and focus that each of them brings to KMAC, along with the chemistry that we have together as a group, is just amazing.
+The talent, drive, and focus that each of them brings to KMAC, along with the chemistry that we have together as a group, is just amazing.
 On top of that, we have wonderful students, parents, volunteers & supporters whose enthusiasm energizes our community.
-Even our location is special, not just for the opportunities that central PA provides, but more specifically because the residents of Hampden Township and surrounding areas are such strong advocates for the arts.
-All of these factors combine to create something that is truly unique, special and awesome.
+Even our location is special, not just for the opportunities that central PA provides, but more specifically because the residents of Hampden Township, Camp Hill, and surrounding areas are such strong advocates for the arts.
+All of these factors combine to create something that is truly special.
 Thank you to everyone involved for allowing me to be a part of your music school!”

 - Terry Selders

 Terry began his career as a manager of New York City recording studios, but he is best known to Pennsylvania residents as the manager of The Badlees throughout the 1990's.
 After releasing several full-length CDs on his own Rite-Off Records, the group was signed to Polydor/A&M Records.
 They toured the country and performed with a number of major artists, including Robert Plant & Jimmy Page, Bob Seger, Patty Griffin, The Allman Brothers and many more.
 Two of their songs reached national top-5 rock radio status.